-- 1. Suitable building types on some medium density residential zoned land indicated on the Control Diagram; Peninsula Street and the Northern Entry include: dwelling houses, dual occupancy housing, granny flats, town houses and small coastal residential flat buildings. - 2.
-Some lots zoned medium density residential land indicated on the Control Diagram; Peninsula Street and the Northern Entry are only suitable for small building types including: dwelling houses, dual occupancy housing, granny flats and town houses. - 3.
-Controls for houses, dual occupancies, town houses and residential flat buildings also apply.
+- Suitable building types on some medium density residential zoned land indicated on the Control Diagram; Peninsula Street and the Northern Entry include: dwelling houses, dual occupancy housing, granny flats, town houses and small coastal residential flat buildings. - Some lots zoned medium density residential land indicated on the Control Diagram; Peninsula Street and the Northern Entry are only suitable for small building types including: dwelling houses, dual occupancy housing, granny flats and town houses. - Controls for houses, dual occupancies, town houses and residential flat buildings also apply.
 Refer to Part 6 -Building Type Controls. - 4.
 Setbacks are to be in accordance with the Control Diagram.
 Peninsula Street and Northern Entry. - 5.
 For residential flat buildings up to 3 storeys the applicant must demonstrate to the satisfaction of Council through design workshops with council staff, architectural, landscape and urban design graphic and design explorations (including 3 dimensional images, models and illustrative site plans that the building(s) have; - applied all of the Part 7.1 Built form and landscape design ideas; - achieved all of the design considerations necessary for buildings in a small coastal village context as set out in the various parts of this document; - retained the visual settings; - addressed flooding and acid sulfate soils; - addressed all other Strategic Principles and Objectives of the Precinct. - 6.
-Where Council will consider a residential flat building on or behind the beach dune area or that is otherwise visually prominent to or from the beach, estuary or headland, it shall be a maximum of 8m (2 storeys) in presentation to the beach, estuary, headland or in combination, whichever applies.
-The remainder of the site can be a maximum footprint of 50% of the internal spaces below.
+Where Council will consider a residential flat building its form facing the ocean and lots with an estuary frontage are to be a maximum of 2 storeys for at least 5metres back from the rear elevation of the building.
+The remainder of the site can be a maximum of 10m (3 storeys) with the third level to be a maximum footprint of 50% of the internal floor space below.
+Refer to Figure 4.8